 ESSA requires that states select assessments that measure the full breadth of adopted standards and meet technical requirements for validity and reliability for students in grades 3-8 and grades 9-12.

-Vermont intends to meet this requirement by using the computer adaptive Smarter Balanced Assessment for reading in grades 3 through 9.
-This test has been used for two years in Vermont and has been submitted to the federal peer review process.
-All studies of Smarter Balanced

-Assessment have demonstrated that it is a valid and reliable tool for assessing the Common Core State Standards.
+Vermont intends to meet this requirement by using the computer adaptive Vermont Comprehensive Assessment Program for mathematics in grades 3 through 9.
+This test has been used for one year in Vermont and will be submitted to the federal peer review process in June 2024.
+All studies of the Vermont Comprehensive Assessment Program have demonstrated that it is a valid and reliable tool for assessing the Common Core State Standards.

 Under section 1111(b)(2)(C)(iii) of ESSA, the state has the option to allow students in grade 8 to take the end of course exam for the advanced mathematics course they are taking, rather than taking the 8th grade assessment.
 As Vermont has opted to only assess mathematics once in high school, no end of course assessments exist; therefore, this option is not available in Vermont.